North Korea 'Very Far Along' In Developing New Ballistic Missile

 And there was a lot of progress in 2016, Hanham says: "There were so many tests, I need crib notes."

-North Korea tested a new rocket engine, based on a Soviet design, that is more powerful than anything it has used before.
+North Korea tested a new rocket engine, based on a Soviet design, which is more powerful than anything it's used before.
 It also tested a heat shield of the type needed to protect a nuclear warhead as it re-enters Earth's atmosphere.
 In June, it successfully fired a new Musudan missile.

-The Musudan's range of up to 2,500 miles is short of what's needed to reach the U.S., but it appears to use some of the technology that would probably go into a larger ICBM.
+The Musudan's range of up to 2,500 miles is short of what's needed to reach America, but it appears to use some of the technology that would probably go into a larger ICBM.

 That ICBM has yet to be tested.
 Known to analysts as the KN-08 or KN-14 ("one of the challenges with North Korean missiles is that they don't tell us what they're called," says Hanham), it first appeared in a military parade in 2012.
 Back then, the missile was so kludged together, it looked to some experts like it could be a decoy.

 But in the years since, photos of the ICBM showed features that suggest it is becoming a real weapon.
 The missile began as a clunky, three-stage design, says David Wright, a rocketry expert at the Union of Concerned Scientists.
-It has since been redesigned as a simpler two-stage affair.
+It's since been redesigned as a simpler two-stage affair.

 With the new engines tested this year, it would have a range of about 7,500 miles, Wright says.
 "That would start to bring things like Washington, D.C., into range."